 If you get something stuck in your throat, you cough.
 So does your dog.
 Foreign objects stuck in your dog's throat will, of course, make him or her cough in response.
 A foreign body stuck in the esophagus can be a very serious issue because it can block airflow.

-Did you know that allergies can also be the underlying cause of your dog's coughing?
+Did you know that seasonal allergies can also be the underlying cause of your dog's coughing?
 Environmental allergens like pollen, dust, grass, mold, or even something like cigarette smoke could cause your dog's body to react in various ways, including coughing.

 How To Respond to Your Dog's Cough